ratymatti/TicTacToe/README.md

 ## How to Run

-Compile and run the program using a Java compiler or an Integrated Development Environment (IDE) like Eclipse or IntelliJ.
+Compile and run the program using a Java compiler or an Integrated Development Environment (IDE)

 ```bash
 javac TicTacToe.java